edjineer/BookNotes/Packt_SWArch.md

 * Practical c++ examples with modern tools: cmake integration with Sphinx and doxygen, breathe
 * Connecting a lot of relevant pieces that Id only heard in passing but not set foundation to compare/contrast, like service models
 * Review questions
+* Great recommendations for talks and additional resources of various mediums that serve as strong foundation for multiple disciplines, SW arch, platform deployment, C++ idioms, etc, compilers

 ### Questions

 * What are the traits of a RESTful service?
+* Single compilation unit build: it combines all cpp files into translation units, how is that not an absolute mess?

 ## Notes By Chapter